 At the foot of the Cascades and at the shores of the Deschutes sits a beautiful Central Oregon town named Bend.
 For those that enjoy the outdoors, Bend is the place to be.
 Whether it’s mountain-biking, black diamond skiing, river rafting or anything else relating to the outdoors, Bend’s got the adventure of a lifetime.
 But it’s about 45 minutes outside of Bend where the real adventure lies.

-Elk Lake is beautiful and warm during the summer.
+Elk Lake is one of the more beautiful lakes in Oregon.
+And it is inviting and warm during the summer.
 In winter, it’s equally as beautiful, just not as warm.